JuliusNmn/vscode-llvmir-viewer/README.md

 # LLVMIR viewer
-uses llvm-objcopy and llvm-dis to dump embedded llvm ir.
+uses llvm-objcopy and llvm-dis to dump embedded llvm ir. currently requires llvm-14 to be installed
+todo: make this configurable
 ## Running

 - Open this example in VS Code 1.46+